Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 Jay is living in a locked facility, having tried to run away from another place.
 He can no longer speak in full sentences and only occasionally recognizes family members.

 John, now 43, can still hold a conversation but struggles to find the right words.
-Simple tasks elude him — like writing is name.
+Simple tasks elude him — like writing his name.
 He feels he is losing control of his life and worries about his family.
 "I want to be around for my son," he said.

 His son, 14-year-old Reese, says he sees his father "slowly fading away."
 One day, he asked his mother: "Is that going to happen to me?"